ArthurNjitchou/2G2_TP1_TPSynthese_TFTP/README.md

 - **Read Request (RRQ)**: Constructs a read request packet and handles incoming data.
 - **Write Request (WRQ)**: Constructs a write request packet and manages file uploads.

-## Error Handling

-The client includes error handling for:
-- Socket creation failures.
-- Data transmission issues.
-- File handling errors.

-## Future Improvements

-- Implement additional options for TFTP (e.g., timeout settings).
-- Enhance error handling to provide more detailed feedback.
-- Add support for other modes (e.g., ASCII mode).

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments

 - This project is inspired by the TFTP protocol specifications defined in [RFC 1350](https://tools.ietf.org/html/rfc1350).

-For questions or contributions, please contact [Your Name] at [Your Email].

----

-Feel free to customize any sections to better fit your project or add any additional information that may be relevant!